crypto101/book/building-blocks.rst

 would result in the same hash everywhere.

 This problem was generally solved by using salts.
-By mixing (appending or prepending [22]_) the password with some random value before hashing it, you could produce completely different hash values out of the same hash function.
+By mixing (appending or prepending [#]_) the password with some random value before hashing it, you could produce completely different hash values out of the same hash function.
 It effectively turns a hash function into a whole family of related hash functions, with virtually identical security and performance properties, except with completely different output values.

+.. [#]
+   While you could also do this with XOR, it's needlessly more error-prone, and doesn't provide better results.
+Unless you zero-pad both the password and the salt, you might be truncating either one.

 The salt value is stored next to the password hash in the database.
 When the user authenticates using the password, you just combine the salt